Why Use External Storage

 For the Home

 A family may use multiple PCs, laptops and smartphones - all with their own internal storage.
-However there may be a need to bring together photos and videos from each family member into one place where they can be safeguarded and shared whether at home or away.
-An external storage device connected to the network router allows family members to upload their photos to it - this creates a back-up should a smartphone or laptop be lost or stolen.
-It also allows viewing of photo or video files on a network connected smart TV, a much larger screen than any of the individual devices.
+However, there may be a need to bring together photos and videos from each family member into one place where they can be safeguarded and shared whether at home or away.
+An external storage device connected to the network router allows exactly this, plus it creates a backup should a smartphone or laptop be lost or stolen.

 For the Home Office

-A self-employed worker may take their laptop with them to client sites or locations such as building sites, so portability is key and a light laptop may contain limited storage capacity.
-An external storage drive at home allows them to offload critical data by connecting it as and when required.
-This external enclosure could contain multiple drives for extra capacity, data protection or both - connect it to the router and it can be accessed while out at work too.
+Self-employed workers may take their laptop with them to client sites, so portability is key but a light laptop will contain limited storage capacity.
+An external storage drive at home allows you to offload critical data by connecting it as and when required.
+This external enclosure could contain multiple drives for extra capacity, data protection or both - connect it to the router and it can be accessed while out and about too

 For the Large Organisation

-The more data a business or organisation has, the more critical is it that it is protected.
-Typically employees’ machines will have limited internal storage (OS only) and centralised storage is used.
-This will also apply at a server level, as the devices providing email and website functions for a company may only contain the compute power to do so and storage be handled by dedicated storage appliances where data can be stored intelligently according to access need or file type, and cleansed, protected and backed-up automatically - either locally, to another site or the cloud.
+The more data a business has, the more critical is it that it is protected.
+Typically, employees’ machines will have limited internal storage (OS only) and centralised storage is used.
+Dedicated storage appliances store and manage data intelligently according to access need or file type, where it is also cleansed, protected and backed-up automatically - either locally, to another site or the cloud.

 For the Research Organisation